William Demoraes

 • Reviewed examples with product design, engineering, and research partners to make sure the system worked in real screens.

-• Packaged the guidance so teams could adopt it through the broader design system.
+• Packaged the guidance as component-level rules, examples, and review checks inside the broader design system.

 Outcome